Click here to sign up as a RainFest participant!

 • Bachelor of Arts Degree in Religion with a minor in Greek language

 • Master of Divinity Degree

 Texas Native, who moved to Salem in 2008.
 Graduated from Corban University in 2011.
-Married to Kristine Herring in 2011.
-Has two sons, James Dean and Jordan Kent, with another one due in March, 2017.
+Husband to Kristine Herring since 2011.
+Has three sons, James Dean, Jordan Kent, and Jackson Cole.
 Attends and serves at the Salem First Free Methodist Church.
 On staff with SLF as full time Lightning Rod since 2015.
 My favorite part of the neighborhood is smelling the fresh baked bread as I ride my bike past Miranda Bros Bakery on Lancaster.

 Serves the McKay Area:

 • After School Programs at Salem First Free Methodist Church.

 • Partners and Coaches for Grass Roots After School Soccer Program, GRASSP.